Header Image 1

 • Use non-verbal reminders

-What this looks like for students in the classroom
+What this looks like for pupils in the classroom

-Pride Points are no longer stamped in the planner, these are recorded for each student based on their PBFL score each lesson or tutor session.
+Pride Points are no longer stamped in the planner, these are recorded for each pupil based on their PBFL score each lesson or tutor session.

 PBFL Table

-To maintain a PBFL score of 1, students will embody the following:
+To maintain a PBFL score of 1, pupils will embody the following:

 I am ambitious and will do everything I can to succeed at The Marvell College and beyond.